 The 153 MWe GCR of Latina, located in the Central Italy, was operated by ENEL since 1962 until 1987.
-All spent fuel has been removed from the plant; the primary circuit has been filled with dry air, and blowers and portions of the primary circuit outside the reactor building have been dismantled. (see Figure 5).
+All spent fuel has been removed from the plant; the primary circuit has been filled with dry air, and blowers and portions of the primary circuit outside the reactor building have been dismantled, (see Figure 7).

-At present, the radioactive waste is stored in different facilities of the NPP site.
+At present, the radioactive waste is stored in different storage facilities of the NPP site.

-The construction of a new waste storage facility is completed and commissioning test will start soon.
-It is expected to host the waste resulting from a project for the extraction and conditioning of the sludges already licensed and from a project for the extraction and conditioning of the Magnox residues (splitters) currently under regulatory evaluation.
+The construction of a new waste storage facility is completed and it is expected to host the waste resulting from a project for the extraction and conditioning of the sludges already licensed and from a project for the extraction and conditioning of the Magnox residues (splitters).